12 Brands That Nail Using GIFs in Emails

 Here are three ways to do that.

-i.
+a.
 Pull the Reader Down the Email

 Copywriter Joseph Sugarman once wrote, “Your readers should be so compelled to read your copy that they cannot stop reading until they read all of it as if sliding down a slippery slide.”

-While Sugarman’s axiom was written with ads in mind, inviting the reader to keep reading is especially relevant to email marketing campaigns
+While Sugarman’s axiom was written with ads in mind, inviting the reader to keep reading is especially relevant to email marketing campaigns.

 Gone are the days of having one call to action (CTA) at the bottom of an email.
 Today, e-commerce emails, in particular, have multiple CTAs, each pertaining to different offers at different price points.